Hironsan/BossSensor/README.md

 * Python3.5
 * OSX
 * Anaconda
-* Many boss image and other person image
+* Lots of images of your boss and other person image

 Put images into [data/boss](https://github.com/Hironsan/BossSensor/tree/master/data/boss) and [data/other](https://github.com/Hironsan/BossSensor/tree/master/data/other).